pascalmcme/pands-project-2021/README.md

 # group by category
 To get summary statistics for each class of iris plant I first need to group the data by class.
 This is dont with the pandas inbuilt function data.groupby() which takes a column name as its argument[20].
 As I labeled the dataframe column with the class names "class" my function is data.groupby(["class"]).
-To get summary statistics by groups I apply the desc() and sum() functions to these groups[21].
+To get summary statistics by groups I apply the desc() and sum() functions to these groups.
 In the describe command I add the option desc(percentiles = []), since the output is easier to read without them [22] and percentiles.

-Note the difference across the classes - implement further statistical tests.

 [20]https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.groupby.html
 [21] https://pandas.pydata.org/docs/user_guide/10min.html?highlight=group#grouping